-And finally, the recipe is all in weights.
-If you use volume measurements, it won’t be as precise, so I recommend using the scale.
+We’ve always made this using weights rather than volume.
+If you use volume measurements it will probably turn out okay too, but I recommend using a scale anyway.
 Try it and let me know what you think.
 It’s a quirky little recipe given the melted butter, the higher baking temp and the fact you poke holes at the end of baking rather than before, but my family really likes this one a lot.
 The two I compared it with this week were King Arthur’s (which is also VERY good) and an old one on Food.com.

 Scottish Shortbread Fingers

-- 1/4 pound 1/2 cup plus 1 tablespoon granulated sugar
+- 1/2 cup plus 1 tablespoon granulated sugar 114 grams

 - 1/4 teaspoon ground ginger